 By The Red Hook WaterStories team

-1850 Map of the City of Brooklyn by J. F Harrison, published by M. Dribbs.
-Atlantic Dock has been built by this time but Erie Basin had not and much of present day Red Hook is still under water.
-The companies listed at Atlantic Dock are: United...
+This 1850 map of the City of Brooklyn produced by J. F Harrison and published by M. Dripps shows the Red Hook waterfront in transition.
+Atlantic Dock has been built by this time but construction of the larger Erie Basin had not begun.
+Much of...

 By The Red Hook WaterStories team